ryantmason/Strong-Mind-Interview-Project/README.md

 - Simplifies local deployment and dependency management.
 - Ensures a consistent development environment.

+### In Code
+- Topping Availability Status – Implemented an availability status for toppings, anticipating support for a future inventory system.
+- User Access Control – Utilized Django's user group system to manage access based on story requirements.
+- Expanded Pizza Creation – Established the groundwork for adding more details to pizza creation, including size, pricing, and other customizations.

 ## Features
 ### Role-Based Access Control (RBAC)